fenago/deep-learning-for-nlp/Lab Guides/chapter_23/Lab_14.md

 model = VGG16()
 ```

-That’s it.
+That's it.
 The first time you run this example, Keras will download the weight files from
 the Internet and store them in the ∼/.keras/models directory.
 Note that the weights are
 about 528 megabytes, so the download may take a few minutes depending on the speed of your
 Internet connection.